awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 ## Step 2: Connect to Your Instance<a name="ec2-connect-to-instance-linux"></a>

 There are several ways to connect to a Linux instance\.
 In this procedure, you'll connect using your browser\.
 Alternatively, you can connect using PuTTY or an SSH client\.
-It's also assumed that you followed the steps earlier and launched an Amazon Linux 2 instance, which has a specific user name\.
-Other Linux distributions may use a different user name\.
+It's also assumed that you launched an Amazon Linux 2 instance, per the previous step, which has a specific user name\.
+Other Linux distributions might use a different user name\.
 For more information, see [Connecting to Your Linux Instance from Windows Using PuTTY](putty.md) or [Connecting to Your Linux Instance Using SSH](AccessingInstancesLinux.md)\.

 **Important**
 You can't connect to your instance unless you launched it with a key pair for which you have the \.pem file and you launched it with a security group that allows SSH access\.
 If you can't connect to your instance, see [Troubleshooting Connecting to Your Instance](TroubleshootingInstancesConnecting.md) for assistance\.